Observing Commands with watch_it

 setState, noStreamBuilder, no manual listeners

-Watching Command Execution State
+Watching a Command

 class TodoLoadingWidget extends WatchingWidget {